arunkumarpt/Kafka/README.md

 saving is offset is called check pointing

 ```
+Kafka maintains feeds of messages in categories called topics.
+We'll call processes that publish messages to a Kafka topic producers.
+We'll call processes that subscribe to topics and process the feed of published messages consumers..
+Kafka is run as a cluster comprised of one or more servers each of which is called a broker.

 producer
   | | |
 Kafka Server     } Zookeeper to maintain the state